drekka/Machinus/README.md

 }
 ```

-If the transition is successful the completion closure is called with the previous state of the machine.
-If an error occurred, a failure is returned with the error that generated it.
+Where **`machine`** is a reference to the machine and **`result`** is a `Result<(_ from: <S>, _ to: <S>), StateMachineError>` where `S: StateIdentifier`.

+Note that the transition is not executed directly, but queued for execution.
+This is to ensure that a state `didEnter` or `didExit` or even the engines own `didTransition` closure can request another transition without interfering with the transition being executed.

 ### Transition execution

-A transition is composed of a sequence of events:
+When you request a transition the machine follows these steps:

-1. The transition is queued on the queue referenced by the `transitionQueue` property.
+1. The transition is queued for execution.
-1. Upon execution, pre-flighting is done to check the transition.
-Pre-flight can fail for any of these reasons:
+2. If there is no transition already in flight, the engine picks up the next transition from the queue.
+3. The transition is pre-flighted.
+This can fail the transition for a number of reasons including:
     * The new state is not a known state.
-Generates a `fatalError()`.
+Throws `StateMachineError.unknownState(S)`.
-    * The new state is not global or in the list of allowed transitions of the current state.
-Returns a `.illegalTransition` error.
+    * Unless a global state, the requested state does not exist in the list of allowed transitions of the current state.
+Throws `StateMachineError.illegalTransition`.
     * The new state's transition barrier denies the transition.
-Returns a `.transitionDenied` error.
+Throws a `StateMachineError.transitionDenied`.
     * The new state and the old state are the same.
-Returns an `.alreadyInState` error.
+Throws a `StateMachineError.alreadyInState`.
-1. If the pre-flight returned an error, it is returned as the result of the transition.
+4. Once pre-flight is passed, the machine executes the transition:
-1. Otherwise the transition is executed:
     1. The state is changed.
-    1. The old state's `didExit` closure is called passing the new state.
+    2. The old state's `didExit` closure is called passing the machine and new state.
-    1. The new state's `didEnter` closure is called passing the old state.
+    3. The new state's `didEnter` closure is called passing the machine and old state.
-    1. The machine's `didTransition` closure is called, passing the old and new states.
+    4. The machine's `didTransition` closure is called, passing the machine and old state.
-    1. The state change notification is sent if `postNotifications` is true.
+    5. If `postNotifications` is true, a state change notification is sent.
-1. The transition request completion closure is called with the previous state as a result.
+5. The transition request's completion closure is called with the previous state as a result.

 ## Dynamic transitions

-Dynamic transitions are exactly the same as a manual transition except that prior to running the core transition above, the `dynamicTransition` closure is executed to obtain the the state to transition too.
+Dynamic transitions are processed exactly the same as a manual transition except for one thing.
+Prior to running the transition, the current state's `dynamicTransition` closure is executed to obtain the the state to transition too.

+For example:

 ```swift
 let machine = StateMachine {
                   StateConfig<MyState>(.registering,
                                        dynamicTransition: {